bokoch/filter-builder/README.md

 all other values and parameters will be skipped.

 And if request will have `search` parameter, it will apply `orWhere` condition and search for `products.id`, `products.name`, `categories.name`.
+And paginated data will be wrapped with `ProductResource` json resource.